 Back to Top

-As a comparison, the co-pay to see a conventional primary care physician, who’s priority is symptom relief, is typically $10-$50 for for a several minute visit.
+As a comparison, the co-pay to see a conventional primary care physician, who’s priority is symptom relief, can be $25-$95 for for a short several minute visit.
 The difference in cost is nominal, especially if you consider that Dr. Allen will be looking in depth at the underlying imbalance that is causing the symptoms in the first place, and making sure that both are addressed, which can lead to true healing.

 Back to Top